crisvico20/TFG/README.md

 # TFG
-Scripts used in my TFG
+This repository contains the scripts used in my TFG